 We use the National Curriculum for science as the basis of our planning.
-We carry out our curriculum planning in science in three phases (long-term, medium-term and short-term/on weekly planning).
+We carry out our curriculum planning in science in three phases (long-term, medium-term and shortterm).
 The long-term plan maps the scientific topics studied in each term during the key stage.
+The science subject leader works this out in conjunction with teaching colleagues in each year group.
+In some cases we combine the scientific study with work in other subject areas, especially at Key Stage 1; at other times the children study science as a discrete subject.

 Our medium-term plans give details of the programmes of study.
-These plans can be found in the staff shared planning file.
+The science subject co-ordinator keeps and reviews these plans.

 The class teacher is responsible for the short term planning where the weekly lesson plans are written.
 These plans list the specific learning objectives of each lesson.
-The class teacher keeps these individual plans readily available in their classrooms.
+The class teacher keeps these individual plans, and s/he and the science co-ordinator often discuss them on an informal basis.